Separative chemistry, materials and processes (MAT P2)

 Recommended prerequisites

-Skills in solution chemistry and materials chemistry
+Solution chemistry and materials chemistry skills

 Read more